FanatiQS/VerbalEyes-Scroll-Controller/README.md

 More details on how the input data should be structured can be found in the [configuration](#configuration) chapter.

 ## Connection
-TODO: Add details about ensureConnection function
+TODO: Add details about how to implement ensureConnection function

 ## Scroll Control
-TODO: Add details about updateSpeed and jumpToTop functions
+TODO: Add details about how to implement updateSpeed and jumpToTop functions

 # Configuration